LesiaChaban/gdk-oci-mysql/08-configure-mysql-and-vault/configure-mysql-and-vault.md

 In this lab, you will:

-* Set the MySQL Private IP Address value
+* Connect to the OCI MySQL HeatWave DB System instance
 * Create a MySQL database, a user and password
 * Create secrets in the Vault for database user and password

-## Task 1: Set the MySQL Private IP Address value
+## Task 1: Connect to the OCI MySQL HeatWave DB System instance

 Set the MySQL Private IP Address value in an environment variable called `MYSQL_IP` for use in subsequent steps.